apnadkarni/blt/man/graph.rst

   **-state**  *state*

   **-under**  *boolean*
     Indicates whether the marker is drawn below/above data elements.
 If *boolean* is true, the marker is be drawn underneath the data element symbols and lines.
 Otherwise, the marker is drawn on top of the element.
 The default is "0".

   **-width**  *numPixels*

-    Specifies the width to assign to the marker's window.
+    Specifies the width to assign to the child window (see the **-window** option).
 If this option isn't specified, or if it is specified as "", then the window is given whatever width the widget requests internally.

   **-window**  *pathName*
     Specifies the widget to be managed by the graph.  *PathName* must be a child of the **blt::graph** widget.

   **-xoffset**  *numPixels*

-    Specifies a screen distance to offset the marker horizontally.  *NumPixels* is a valid screen distance, such as "2" or "1.2i".
+    Specifies a screen distance to offset the marker horizontally.
+    *NumPixels* is a valid screen distance, such as "2" or "1.2i".
 The default is "0".

   **-yoffset**  *numPixels*
     Specifies a screen distance to offset the markers vertically.
     *NumPixels* is a valid screen distance, such as "2" or "1.2i".
 The default is "0".

 *pathName* **marker delete** ?\ *markerName* ... ?

-  Removes one of more markers from *pathName*.  *MarkerName* is the name of a marker.
+  Removes one of more markers from *pathName*.  *MarkerName* is a marker name returned by the **marker create** operation.

 *pathName* **marker exists**  *markerName*